By Brad Hicks

 The 1953 ruling, District of Columbia v.
 John R. Thompson Co., Inc., is little-known now, but it was groundbreaking.
 It was handed down four months after President Dwight D. Eisenhower vowed in his first State of the Union address to end segregation in the capital.
 Terrell’s Thompson case was a standalone challenge to Washington’s Jim Crow restaurants, but its ratification into law was directly responsible for the passing of other important desegregation laws to follow, including Brown.

 Born in 1863 in Memphis, Tennessee, Mary was an unlikely civil rights hero whose life spanned the Emancipation Proclamation and Brown.
-Her father was the son of a slave mother and a white master, and her mother was also born to a white master and a slave.
-Since both of Mary’s slave parents were born to white slaveholders, Mary was granted privileges in society that other post-Civil War slaves could not have possibly attained, including an elite education in northern schools.
+Her father and mother both were born to enslaved mothers impregnated by their white masters.
+Since both of Mary’s enslaved parents were born to white slaveholders, Mary was granted privileges in society that other post-Civil War slaves could not have possibly attained, including an elite education in northern schools.
 By the time Mary was an adult she was highly educated and went on to become one of the most noted and accomplished African-American women of her generation.

 After Mary was refused service, she went to local prosecutors, seeking to enforce Reconstruction-era ordinances that banned Washington restaurants from discriminating.
 The laws, still on the books almost a century later, had long been ignored, but a trial judge initially dismissed the charges against the restaurant, finding that the old anti-discrimination statutes were no longer valid.
 The case would work its way through the courts for the next three years.